 They feel fear, but they trust they can deal with the emotions that come with deeper connections.
-They trust others to see them in vulnerable moments as they don’t fear they will be criticized or abandoned if they show their true emotions.
+They trust others to see them in vulnerable moments as they don’t fear they will be criticised or abandoned if they show their true emotions.

 They are comfortable both working alone and relying on others, as they assess each situation individually.
 They are comfortable in a relationship, but they are not scared of being single.

 They can assess every relationship for what is it without reenacting their past childhood suffering.
-They keep good relationships and discard of the bad ones.
+They keep good relationships and discard the bad ones.

 2. Anxious preoccupied attachment style